gerasimosmichalitsianos/compare_netcdf_or_grib/README.md

 ###### COMPARING VARIABLES BETWEEN TWO NETCDF4 FILES

-    This is a simple Python3 command-line program that iterates through the matchines variables of two NetCDF4 files, and computes some basic statistics (mean, min., max., and standard deviation), writing those statistics to a text file.
+    This is a simple Python3 command-line program that iterates through the matching variables of two NetCDF4 files, and computes some basic statistics (mean, min., max., and standard deviation), writing those statistics to a text file.
 For each variable, an array of differences is computed (e.g. the absolute value of the first array minus the second array),